amilosavljevic/TeArchitecture/README.md

 ### TeArchitecture.Domain

-Some domain specific entities and value-classes specific to TE (like Player, PlayerId, Morale, Condition...)
+Some domain specific entities and value-classes specific to TE (like Player, PlayerId, Morale, Condition...).
+Again shared between demos.